Dinko99/Tip-Calculator/README.md

 # Tip-Calculator
 Tip Calculator made in javascript
-Frontend mentor challenge
+Challenge from Frontend Mentor